embassy-rs/embassy/README.md

 ## Minimum supported Rust version (MSRV)

-Only recent nighly supported.
+Required nightly version is specified in the `rust-toolchain.toml` file.
 Nightly is required for:

 - `generic_associated_types`: for trait funcs returning futures.
 - `type_alias_impl_trait`: for trait funcs returning futures implemented with `async{}` blocks, and for `static-executor`.